-- What object-oriented programming is and isn't. - ▶ The basic principles and patterns of object oriented design. - ▶ Learn how C++ differs in syntax and semantics from standard ISO C on the one hand and from other languages with support for OO-programming such as Python, Ruby, and Java. - ▶ Learn about classes, objects, type hierarchies, virtual functions, templates, and their implementations in C++. - ▶ The principles behind the exception handler and how to use it. - ► Learn how to use class libraries such as the C++ standard library, boost, GTKmm, etc.
+- ▶ Learn what object-oriented programming is and isn't. - Learn what constitutes good object oriented design. - ▶ Learn how C++ differs in syntax and semantics from standard ISO C - ► Learn how C++ provides better support OO-programming than other object-oriented languages such as Python, Ruby, and Java. - Learn about classes, objects, type hierarchies, virtual functions, templates, and their implementations in C++. - Learn the principles behind the exception handler and when and how to use it. - Learn how to use the standard C++ class libraries.